networkx/networkx/doc/source/tutorial/tutorial.rst

 [(0, 2, {'color': 'red'}), (0, 3, {}), (1, 2, {'color': 'red'}), (1, 3, {'color': 'blue'})]

 To update the edge attributes for an existing edge, add the edge again with the new value.
-(Note: with MultiGraph you need to keep track of the edge key for the edge you want to update.)
+(Note: with :class:`MultiGraph` you need to keep track of the edge key for the edge you want to update.)

 >>> H.add_edge(0,2,color='blue')